-Greatest surface water depths in the medium risk event are between 0 and 0.15 m (Figure 3-1) with a low hazard rating (Figure 3-2).
-During the extreme event, safe access and escape routes may be achievable via Fox Hill Road to the east and Salt Box Lane to the north, given the low hazard rating of the flooding to these roads.
+Greatest surface water depths in the medium risk event are < 0.15 m (Figure 3-1) with a low hazard rating (Figure 3-2).
+During the extreme event, safe access and escape routes may be achievable via Chapeltown Road (A6135) to the west or via Nether Lane (A6135) to the southeast.
+However, there is flooding to shallow depths on these roads during this event.